heavyhearted/DotNet-Integration-Testing-Demo/README.md

 ### Framework Overview

 - **Description:** ``The SnowboardShop.Api.Tests.Integration`` project is the backbone of the ``SnowboardShopApi``'s testing strategy.
 It ensures that the various components of the system interact seamlessly, all while maintaining the same standards as in the production environment.
-The use of Testcontainers, the WebApplicationFactory, mocking, and dependency injection all contribute to making this a robust and reliable testing setup.
+The use of ``Testcontainers``, the ``WebApplicationFactory``, mocking via ``Moq``, and Dependency Injection all contribute to making this a robust and reliable testing setup.
 This comprehensive approach to integration testing helps maintain the quality, reliability, and robustness of the ``SnowboardShopApi`` as it evolves.

 **Core:**